sameersbn/docker-skype/README.md

 # Introduction

-Dockerized skype with voice call support via pulseaudio and does not required any complicated setup.
+Dockerized skype with voice and video call support and does not required any complicated setup.

 The image does require pulseaudio for audio support which is installed on all major linux distributions out of the box.